lakshmi-intechcode/jng_instr_folder/7_adv_python/README.md

 * Use List Comprehensions with a imported csv file
 * Use Python Generators to look through a iterable
-* Use Kwargs inside of a Python method to print out unknown amount of arguments
+* Use Kwargs as a Python parameter to print out unknown amount of arguments
 * Use Ternary Operators in place of if/else

 ---
 ### Context

 * We're going to get into some deeper Python understanding.
-This will help your code for the upcoming assignments
+This will help you code  the upcoming assignments

 ---
 ### Lesson